ezolenko/rollup-plugin-typescript2/README.md

 Rollup plugin for typescript with compiler errors.

-This is a rewrite of original rollup-plugin-typescript, starting and borrowing from [this fork](https://github.com/alexlur/rollup-plugin-typescript).
+This is a rewrite of the original `rollup-plugin-typescript`, starting and borrowing from [this fork](https://github.com/alexlur/rollup-plugin-typescript).

-This version is somewhat slower than original, but it will print out typescript syntactic and semantic diagnostic messages (the main reason for using typescript after all).
+This version is somewhat slower than the original, but it will print out TypeScript syntactic and semantic diagnostic messages (the main reason for using TypeScript after all).

 ## Installation